mbezjak/napalm/README.md

      $ sudo napalm install potential_rootkit 1.0

 ## How to use napalm
-Star (*) character in napalm output represents a version of a program being used.
+Programs marked with * are the one being used.

     # show synopsis
     $ napalm -h